Distributed Statistical Estimation and Rates of Convergence in Normal Approximation: Introduction.

-\section{Main results.}
+\subsection{Main results.}

-As we have argued above, existing guarantees for the estimator \eqref{eq:med-of-means} are very sensitive to the choice of $k$, the number of partitions.
-In this section, we demonstrate that these bounds are often suboptimal, and show that large values of $k$ often have negligible impact on the performance of resulting algorithm.
+As we have argued above, existing guarantees for the estimator \eqref{eq:med-of-means} are sensitive to the choice of $k$, the number of partitions.
+In the following sections, we demonstrate that these bounds are often suboptimal, and show that large values of $k$ often do not have a significant negative effect on the statistical performance of resulting algorithms.

-The key observation underlying the subsequent exposition is the following: assume that the ``local estimators'' $\bar \theta_j, \ 1\leq j\leq k$, are identically distributed and unbiased (or have ``small'' bias).
-Moreover, suppose that their common distribution $\bar P_k$ is approximately symmetric (that is, the laws of $\bar \theta_j$ and $-\bar \theta_j$ are ``close'').
-It implies that the distance between the median of $\bar P_k$ and its mean $\theta_\ast$ is small, hence the sample median evaluated over the i.i.d. sample $W_1=\bar\theta_1,\ldots,W_k=\bar\theta_k$ must also be close (with high probability) to the unknown $\theta_\ast$.
-For instance, in the mean estimation example, ``approximate symmetry'' follows from the Central Limit Theorem.
-We formalize this intuition below.
-Results for the univariate case (with sharper constants) are presented in section \ref{ssec:univar}, and extensions to the multivariate case are given in section \ref{ssec:multivar}.
+The key observation underlying the subsequent exposition is the following: assume that the ``local estimators'' $\bar \theta_j, \ 1\leq j\leq k$, are asymptotically normal with asymptotic mean equal to $\theta_\ast$.
+In particular, distributions of $\bar\theta_j$'s are approximately symmetric, with $\theta_\ast$ being the center of symmetry.
+The location parameters of symmetric distributions admits many robust estimators of the form \eqref{eq:huber1}, the sample median being a notable example.

+This intuition allows us to establish a parallel between the non-asymptotic deviation guarantees for distributed estimation procedures of the form \eqref{eq:huber1} and the degree of symmetry of ``local'' estimators quantified by the rates of convergence to normal approximation.
+Results for the univariate case are presented in section \ref{ssec:univar}, and extensions to the multivariate case are presented in section \ref{ssec:multivar}.

-\subsection{The univariate case.}
+\section{The univariate case.}